 A pond vacuum is a device similar to a wet-vac that allows pond owners to suck up debris out of their pond.

 High levels of waste can make the water toxic and unlivable for plants and fish.
-Excess dirt, minerals and dead plants creates a feeding ground for algae, causing them to multiply in excess.
+Excess dirt, minerals, and dead plants create a feeding ground for algae, causing them to multiply in excess.

 Garden Hose Pond Vacuum

 These simple pond vacuums attach to a garden hose to form a vacuum which sucks up debris into a fine mesh bag.
 Before use, a hose is threaded onto the base and turned on.

 Inside the suction chamber, the hose water forms a powerful stream directed into the mesh bag.
 Pond water naturally wants to follow this flow, scooping up debris and sending it into the bag.

 While not as powerful as an electric pond vacuum, these systems get the job done.
 They are widely used in the pool industry to clean pool floors and are quite cost-effective.

 In fact, these pumps require a pool attachment pole to use (see picture).
 If you don’t have a pool pole you will need to seek one out to use this device.

 The suction end of these pond vacuums will typically have a set of nylon bristles around the opening.
 Some higher end vacuums have interchangeable attachments.

 Having a variety of attachments close at hand can help get your pond thoroughly clean.